V:01:20 Outside Employment and Extra Compensation

-- To staff designated as “classified” or non-exempt wage and hourly employees;
+- To staff designated as "classified" or nonexempt wage and hour employees;

-- When the individual is not within the term of their contract period, or is on leave;
+- When the individual is not within the term of his or her contract period, or is on leave;

-- To salaries paid to academic-year faculty for teaching in inter-session and summer session, which are not considered extra compensation and are addressed in TBR Policy 5:02:04:10 - Faculty Compensation during Summer Session and Inter-Session.
+- To salaries paid to academic-year faculty for teaching in inter-session and summer session, which are not considered extra compensation and are addressed in TBR Policy 5:02:04:10.

 - To hobbies that the faculty or staff member engages in for simple enjoyment and gratification outside of normal work hours/schedule.

-2. Prior to accepting an extra assignment, the faculty or staff member shall have the approval of the President.
-The approval is obtained in writing annually or by semester, if applicable, by completing the Request for Outside Employment form.
+- Prior to accepting an extra assignment, the faculty or staff member shall have the approval of the President.
+The approval is obtained in writing annually, or by semester, if applicable, by completing the Request for Outside Employment form.

 - Are performed entirely outside of, and in addition to, normal working assignments and responsibilities.